Blog

 ansiedad en gatos, young light grey kitten with blue eyes laying on the ground staring at something

-Avoidance of doors and windows can be another way your kitten copes with the stress of the dangers from the outside world.
+12. Avoidance of Doors and Windows: This can also be a way your cat copes with the stress of perceived dangers from outside.

 Tags: